Department Policies and Documents

 Room and Equipment Reservations

 Bousfield Psychology Building

 Bousfield rooms A105 and A106 are overseen by the Office of the Registrar.
-To reserve either of these rooms, please fill out a room reservation request form to notify the front office staff.
-Additionally, you can email the Registrar regarding scheduling to request A105 or A106.
+To reserve either of these rooms or any registrar-controlled space please email registrar email email@example.com

 For additional assistance or questions regarding the reservations of rooms, please contact firstname.lastname@example.org.

 |Psychological Sciences||BOUS 109||Seminar||Tech-Ready||25|